phlalx/sawadee/README.md

 Executables are installed in `_build/install/default/bin`.

 In what follows, we give some hindsight on the global architecture of the application.
-See the code for more details.
-(TODO: see how to build the doc using `jbuilder`?).
+See the ocaml doc for more details.

 ### Common